geekysuavo/matte/README.md

 provided by [ATLAS] (http://math-atlas.sourceforge.net).
 On OSX El Capitan, this is a nightmare.
 Long story short, dump clang.

-I successfully compiled ATLAS 3.10.2 using gcc-5.3.0 from homebrew-core, with LAPACK 3.6.0, using the following commands:
+I successfully compiled ATLAS 3.10.2 using GCC 5.3.0 from homebrew-core, with LAPACK 3.6.0, using the following commands:

 ```bash